Culture / Film

 The best movies of 2024, so far…

-And here we are.
-Half way through the year, and dare I say, one of the best years we've had in film.
+And yet here we are.
+We're nearly through the year, and dare I say, it's shaped up to be one of the best we've ever had in film.
 We've had movies like Dune: Part 2 topping in rank classics such as The Godfather and Shawshank Redemption, averaging at a 9.4 in ratings.
-To seeing the best performance from a dog known to film history in Anatomy of a Fall, and even the emergence of a new genre, Harry Styles fan-fiction?
-With the newly released The Idea of You marking the fifth WattPad turned movie on the British singer.
+To seeing the best performance from a dog known to film history in Anatomy of a Fall, and even the emergence of a new genre: Harry Styles fan-fiction.
+With the recently released The Idea of You marking the fifth WattPad-fanfic-turned-movie on the British singer.
 Perhaps someone should check in on him...

-Below, we have accumulated our top 10 favourite movies to come out of 2024... so far.
+Below, we have accumulated our 12 favourite movies to come out of 2024... so far.

 This movie is unbelievably funny and exceptionally brilliant.
 One of the best Yorgos Lanthimos films by far.
 Throughout the films there's a wrestle between real and pretend ideas of freedom.
 It's about Bella Baxter, a woman brought back to life by an unorthodox scientist that starts to develop beliefs and cravings.
 The film follows Bella on her adventure across continents and cultures, each expedition allows her to grow into her purpose.
 The film is fun, quirky and absolutely outrageous, there is nothing quite like it, and Emma Stone and Mark Ruffalo execute their best performances ever in this.
 If you're big on cinematography and set design, this movie is also for you, every scene you just want to pause on and admire the surrealism and creativity behind it.